 Our aim is to bring you the latest stories about the new developments in space exploration.

-The new satellite, UKube-1, is Clyde-built.
-It's been designed and built by Clyde Space at Maryhill.
+The first satellite to be built in Scotland will be launched today (8 July).
+It's been commissioned by the UK Space Agency.
+The satellite is being taken into space on a Russian Soyuz rocket, launched from Baikonur in Kazakhstan.
+The new satellite, UKube-1, is Clyde-built, designed and built by Clyde Space at Maryhill.
 At one time the shipyards of the Clyde launched a quarter of the world's marine tonnage, and now the river's name is linked to a new field of innovation, in space – and with a new type of satellite in which the Glasgow company is a world leader.

 UKube-1 is a CubeSat, a new type of modular design, based around a unit cube with a side of only 10 centimetres.
 It is small enough to hold in your hand, but part of the design skill is to pack into that volume a complete package of equipment to enable the satellite to gather data and transmit it down to earth.
 UKube-1 consists of three such cubes linked together.